KonradRolof/beef-game-picker/README.md

 # LitElement TypeScript starter

-This project includes a sample component using LitElement with TypeScript.
+This project was made with the [LitElement TypeScript starter](https://github.com/lit/lit-element-starter-ts) project.

 ## Setup